group6tech/diva-docs/app/v4/editor/client-preferences.md

 <p class="tip tip--warning">
-  <strong>Warning</strong> Do not change settings in the application section unless you are asked to do so by Group 6 Support.
+  <strong>Warning</strong> Do not change settings in the Application section unless you are asked to do so by Group 6 Support.
 </p>